 - Have known allergies

 - Have symptoms of COVID-19 or were recently exposed to an infected person

-- Take medicine that affects your immune system
+- Are immunocompromised or take medicine that affects your immune system

 - Have inflammation of the heart muscle or the lining around the heart